Oregon Department of Transportation: Inception

-The first State Highway Commission was created on August 12, 1913, and was composed of Governor Oswald West, Secretary of State Ben W. Olcott and Treasurer Thomas B. Kay.
+The first State Highway Commission in Oregon was created on August 12, 1913, and was composed of Governor Oswald West, Secretary of State Ben W. Olcott, and Treasurer Thomas B. Kay.
 On January 12, 1915, James Withycombe became Governor and replaced Oswald West on the commission.
 The 1917 Oregon Legislative Assembly redesigned the State Highway Commission, with citizens appointed to replace the elected officials.

-The new commissioners held their first meeting on March 6, and the commission was then known as the Oregon Highway Division.
+The new commissioners held their first meeting on March 6, 1915, and the commission was then known as the Oregon Highway Division.
 As Oregon's transportation needs started to grow, the division expanded and, in 1919, it employed their first State Bridge Engineer, Conde McCullough.

 Events

 By 1920, Oregon had 620 mi of paved roads and 297.2 mi of plank roads for a population of 783,389 and, by 1932, the work that had been started on the Oregon Coast Highway (also known as U.S. Route 101) in 1914 was completed, except for five bridges, which meant greater responsibility for the division.
 This work was complete when the construction of the bridges over the Yaquina, Alsea, Siuslaw, and Umpqua rivers and Coos Bay were completed, closing the last gaps in the highway.
 By 1940, the highway division was managing more than 7000 mi of state, market and country roads in Oregon, with nearly 5000 mi being hard-surfaced.